noInfoPath/noInfoPath-data/README.md

 #### Remarks

+> NOTE: noinfopath-data only support primary keys that are strings.
+This
+> is because we are expecting GUID or UUID as primary key, as the are
+> inherently replicatable.

 When 'query' is an object then check to see if it is a NoFilters object.
 If not, add a filter to the intrinsic filters object